-In connection with properly maintaining the condition of the Tollway System, and in accordance with the Indenture's requirement that the Authority employ a consulting engineer of nationwide and favorable reputation while any Bonds issued under the Indenture remain outstanding, including the 2014C Bonds, the Authority has employed AECOM Technical Services, Inc., Chicago, Illinois ("AECOM" or the "Consulting Engineer"), since the Tollway's inception.
-For fifty-three years, the Consulting Engineer has performed an annual inspection of the Tollway's roadway and facilities and produced a report of this inspection.
-AECOM's most recent completed annual inspection is for the year 2013 (the "AECOM 2013 Inspection"), and includes assessments of: roadway pavement, which includes a visual inspection, structural evaluation and pavement surface evaluations; roadway appurtenances (i.e., drainage structures, embankments, ditches, guardrail and median barriers, mile markers, pavement markers and right-of-way fencing); structures (i.e., bridges, large culverts, retaining walls, noise abatement walls, and sign structures); and buildings and facilities (i.e., maintenance facility sites (garages, offices, salt domes, gas pumping facilities, storage buildings, etc.), toll plazas, telecommunication buildings, and oases).
-The report of the AECOM 2013 Inspection is expected to be finalized and released in November 2014, and it will be posted to the Authority's website upon such release.
+In connection with properly maintaining the condition of the Tollway System, and in accordance with the Indenture's requirement that the Authority employ a consulting engineer of nationwide and favorable reputation while any Bonds issued under the Indenture remain outstanding, including the 2014D Bonds, the Authority has employed AECOM Technical Services, Inc., Chicago, Illinois ("AECOM" or the "Consulting Engineer"), since the Tollway's inception.
+For fifty-five years, the Consulting Engineer has performed an annual inspection of the Tollway's roadway and facilities and produced a report of this inspection.
+AECOM's most recent report for the year 2013, is dated November 18, 2014 (the "AECOM Report"), and includes assessments of: roadway pavement, which includes a visual inspection, structural evaluation and pavement surface evaluations; roadway appurtenances (i.e., drainage structures, embankments, ditches, guardrail and median barriers, mile markers, pavement markers and right-of-way fencing); structures (i.e., bridges, large culverts, retaining walls, noise abatement walls, and sign structures); and buildings and facilities (i.e., maintenance facility sites (garages, offices, salt domes, gas pumping facilities, storage buildings, etc.), toll plazas, telecommunication buildings, and oases).
+The AECOM Report is available on the Authority's website, provided that such website is not incorporated by reference.

-According to the AECOM 2013 Inspection, although the original system continues to be maintained, design life expectancies of some infrastructure elements are reaching the end of predictable usefulness due to the effects of age and increasing traffic.
+According to the AECOM Report, although the original system continues to be maintained, design life expectancies of some infrastructure elements are reaching the end of predictable usefulness due to the effects of age and increasing traffic.
 Prior to the current capital programs, the Authority's annual maintenance efforts focused on protecting the integrity of the roadway through projects such as emergency patching and intermittent pavement repairs.
 See APPENDIX B for additional information on the condition of the existing Tollway System and the projects being undertaken as part of the current capital programs.

 The Authority's Renewal and Replacement program is based upon the recommendations of the Consulting Engineer.
-See "THE CAPITAL PROGRAMS - Renewal and Replacement Program and Improvement Program" below.
+See "THE TOLLWAY SYSTEM - Renewal and Replacement Program and Improvement Program" below.